About USC Gould

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

 Catherine Coleman joined USC Gould School of Law in Fall 2004 as an adjunct teaching first-year legal writing.
 After four years in that program, she joined the Academic Support staff in 2008 as academic support counselor and adjunct assistant professor of law.
 She served as interim director of Academic Support from July 2012 to February 2013 and was appointed director in March 2013.
-In February 2015 she was appointed associate professor of lawyering skills and director of academic support.
+In February 2015 she was appointed associate professor of lawyering skills and director of academic support, and in 2018 she was appointed professor of lawyering skills.

 Coleman counsels first-year and upper-division students on improving their academic performance and exam-taking skills.
 She also team-teaches the Academic Support Program's course on Legal Analysis of Evidence.
 Outside the Academic Support Program, she teaches the Advanced Legal Writing Practicum for upper-division students and writing-skills workshops for first-year students.